aceisace/Raspberry-Pi-Setup/README.md

 Update and upgrade the system to the latest version, replacing old files with new ones.

-Prevent the screen and wifi from sleeping if the pi is inactive to prevent connection loss
+Prevent the screen and wifi from sleeping if the pi is inactive to prevent connection loss, which can be achieved by using a screensaver.

 Delete Wolfram Alpha and Librefoffice to save a lot of space (~ 1 GB)